domingogallardo/ClipTimer/README.md

 - **UserDefaults**: Local data persistence
 - **XCTest**: Unit and integration testing

-## 📋 Roadmap

-### Upcoming Features
-- [ ] Export to CSV/JSON
-- [ ] Time goals and notifications
-- [ ] Dark mode optimization
-- [ ] iCloud sync
-- [ ] Task categories and tags

 ### Recent Updates
 - ✅ Auto-pause on app termination (v1.1.0)
 - ✅ Enhanced data persistence (v1.1.0)
 - ✅ Improved reliability and performance (v1.1.0)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Setup
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ### Code Style
 - Follow Swift API Design Guidelines